The Annual Mt. Dora Christmas Walk

-Our group was dropped off in the center of Mt.
-Dora and were given 4 hours to enjoy the New England-style town.
-For one night only, the streets of downtown Mt.
-Dora were blocked off for pedestrians, local entertainers, and vendors to enjoy an old-fashioned Christmas celebration.
-Most stores were open late and there were plenty of restaurants to choose from.
-Manyu shops hosted open-house style events and offered a sampling of their products for us to try.
+The group was dropped off in the center of downtown Mt.
+Dora and were given four hours to enjoy the New England-style town.
+For one night only, the streets of Mt.
+Dora are blocked off for pedestrians, local entertainers, and vendors to enjoy an old-fashioned Christmas celebration.
+Stores stayed open late and there were plenty of restaurants to choose from.
+Many shops hosted open-house style events and offered a sampling of their products for us to try.

 Mt.
-Dora’s Donally Park was all decked out in lights and pretty holiday scenery.
-Several stores had fake snow machines, which added to the holiday cheer.
-Downtown stores were fully decorated in holiday theme.
-Musical entertainment was provided, steel drum bands to guitarists signing along to Bob Seger, and school drum corps.
-A beautiful Christmas tree stood in the middle of town to serve as the anchor of the festivities.
+Dora’s Donnelly Park was all decked out in lights and pretty holiday scenery.
+Most stores were fully decorated in a holiday them while some even had fake snow machines, which added to the holiday cheer.
+Musical entertainment was provided from steel drum bands to guitarists signing along to Bob Seger, and school drum corps.
+A huge Christmas tree stood in the middle of town to serve as the anchor of the festivities.

-My favorite stores were Julianne’s Coastal Cottage, where I picked up some unusual gourmet food products, and Piglet’s Pantry Dog Bakery, where my dog Priscilla scored fresh baked muffins.
-Mount Dora’s downtown shops are sprawled out between four or five streets so everything is walkable.
+My favorite shops to browse in were Julianne’s Coastal Cottage, where I picked up some unusual gourmet food products, and Piglet’s Pantry Dog Bakery, where my dog Priscilla scored freshly baked muffins.
+Mount Dora’s shops are sprawled out between four or five streets so everything is easily walkable.

-We dropped in the gorgeous Lakeside Inn for a craft sale.
-I would love to come stay at the Inn for a weekend to enjoy its quaint cottages.
+Toward the end of the evening, we dropped in the gorgeous Lakeside Inn for a craft sale.
+This beautiful inn, Florida’s most historic of circa 1883, is on the National Register of Historic Places.
+I would love to come stay at the Inn for a weekend to enjoy its quaint cottage and lakefront views.
+A US president, celebrities, and dignitaries have stayed there over the years.
 Narrated eco-tours by boat and air tours are available on Lake Dora at reasonable prices.
-The Lakeside Inn is on the National Register of Historic Places.
 Mount Dora also features a lighthouse, which we did not have time to see.

 Check out our other exciting Florida travels: